Yelp/paasta/docs/source/yelpsoa_configs.rst

 Here is a list of options that PaaSTA will pass through:

- * ``team``: Sensu team that owns the instance.
+ * ``team``: Team that will be notified by Sensu

- * ``page``: Boolean to indicate if a instance should alert pagerduty if it is failing.
+ * ``page``: Boolean to indicate if an instance should alert PagerDuty if it is failing.

  * ``runbook``: An optional but *highly* recommended field.
-Try to use shortlinks when possible as sometimes the runbook url will need to be copied from a small screen.
+Try to use shortlinks (y/rb-my-service) when possible as sometimes the runbook url will need to be copied from a small screen.

  * ``tip``: An optional one-line version of the runbook to help with common issues.
 For example: "Check to see if it is bing first!"